bylinina/augustinian_babylm/README.md

 ### 2. VP-Swap: a targeted visual-property probe

-If vision-init injects visual knowledge, the cleanest place to look for it is a benchmark that *asks about visual properties*.
-No such benchmark exists for this corpus, so I built one ([`eval/vpswap_bb24/`](eval/vpswap_bb24/)), following EgoBabyVLM's VP-Swap protocol: 7,416 minimal-pair items over four properties (color, material, size, shape), constructed from my own training corpus so that every item carries the noun's **corpus frequency** (how often the model saw it in training) and its **seeded status** (whether it received a visual embedding).
+If vision-init injects visual knowledge, the obvious place to look for it is a benchmark that *asks about visual properties*.
+No such benchmark exists for this corpus, so I built one ([`eval/vpswap_bb24/`](eval/vpswap_bb24/)), following EgoBabyVLM's VP-Swap protocol: 7,416 minimal-pair items over four properties (color, material, size, shape), constructed from my training corpus so that every item carries the noun's **corpus frequency** (how often the model saw it in training) and its **seeded status** (whether it received a visual embedding).
 Sentences rotate over four syntactic frames (e.g. "A femur